humanpose1/MS-SVConv/README.md

 ```
 poetry shell
 ```
-If you want to train MS-SVConv on 3DMatch, you will need pycuda (It's optional for testing).
+If you want to train MS-SVConv on 3DMatch, you will need pycuda (It's optional for testing and for other dataset).
 ```
 pip install pycuda
 ```